Dynamic routes and loader functions in Remix

 Carefully add the following code to your news/$category.tsx file:

-import { type LoaderFunctionArgs, json } from '@remix-run/node'
+import { type LoaderFunctionArgs, data } from 'react-router'

 console.log({ category })